Azure-Samples/function-call-dynamic-query-demo/README.md

 > [!IMPORTANT]
 > Please note that SQL Auth cannot be turned off, an admin name and password must be given as part of the database creation process.

+ * aad_admin_name: Principal name of the external administrator (UPN).
+If you need to know what this value is, please login with the Azure CLI and run the script: [fetch-principal-info.sh](./scripts/fetch-principal-info.sh) or [./scripts/fetch-principal-info.ps1](scripts/fetch-principal-info.ps1)

+    ```shell
+    azd env set AZURE_PRINCIPAL_NAME yourprincipalname
+    ```

  * administrator_login: login name of the administrator for the Azure SQL Database.

     ```shell
     azd env set AZURE_ADMIN_LOGIN someadminname
     ```

- * administratorPassword: password name of the administrator for the Azure SQL Database.
+ * administratorPassword: password of the administrator for the Azure SQL Database.

     ```shell
     azd env set AZURE_ADMIN_PASSWORD someadminpassword
-    ```

- * appServicePlanName: The plan name that will be created for the Azure App Service resource

-    ```shell
-    azd env set AZURE_APP_SERVICE_PLAN someappserviceplan
-    ```

- * [appServiceSkuName](https://learn.microsoft.com/en-us/azure/app-service/overview-hosting-plans) the name of he App Service SKU that will be used to provision the Azure App Service resource.

-    ```shell
-    azd env set AZURE_APP_SERVICE_SKU someskuname
-    ```

- * aad_admin_name: Principal name of the external administrator (UPN).
-If you need to know what this value is, please run the script: [fetch-principal-info.sh](scripts/fetch-principal-info.sh) or [fetch-principal-info.ps1](scripts/fetch-principal-info.ps1)

-    ```shell
-    azd env set AZURE_PRINCIPAL_NAME yourprincipalname
     ```

 ## Costs